jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] Not just **KVO**

-^ One of the most common things we've heard said about ReactiveCocoa 2 is that "it's KVO done right."
-And while we certainly appreciate that sentiment, it's not the full story.
+^ One of the most common things we've heard about RAC 2 is that it's "KVO done right."
+And while we appreciate that, it's not the full story.

-^ This really reached its head when Swift came out, and we got an onslaught of questions asking stuff like "what's going to happen to RAC now that KVO isn't supported anymore?"
+^ This really came to a head with Swift, when we got an onslaught of questions like "what's going to happen to RAC now that KVO isn't supported anymore?"

-^ The truth is, KVO has always been a _means to an end_ for RAC.
-It's a built-in way to capture changes over time, so it made sense to take advantage of it, but the use of RAC has never required KVO.
+^ The truth is, KVO has always been a **means to an end** for RAC.
+It's Cocoa's built-in way to capture changes over time, so it made sense to take advantage of it, but the use of RAC has never required KVO.

 ---

 # [fit] Not just **bindings**

-^ Another common one we heard is that ReactiveCocoa is "bindings for iOS."
-Putting aside the fact that we use it on the Mac as well, this too is only part of the story.
+^ Another one we hear is that RAC is "bindings for iOS."
+Aside from the fact that it works on the Mac as well, this is only part of the story too.

-^ RAC is often perceived this way because it makes data binding really easy, especially as part of the Model-View-ViewModel pattern.
+^ RAC is seen this way because it makes data binding really easy, especially as part of the MVVM pattern.

-^ But honestly, from [my perspective](https://twitter.com/jspahrsummers/status/582298982992367616), bindings are one of the least interesting applications of RAC, and I think it's great that there are more and more other libraries offering them now.
+^ But honestly, from [my perspective](https://twitter.com/jspahrsummers/status/582298982992367616), bindings are one of the least interesting uses of RAC, and I think it's great that there's a growing number of libraries offering them now.

 ---

 # [fit] Not just **futures**

-^ Finally, people often ask why ReactiveCocoa is valuable, when there are plenty of futures/promises libraries that are smaller and ostensibly easier to use.
+^ Finally, people often ask why RAC is valuable when there are futures/promises libraries that are smaller and ostensibly easier to use.

-^ In my (admittedly biased) opinion, streams are a strictly more powerful superset of futures, because they permit any number of values and have more flexible operators.
+^ In my (biased) opinion, streams are a strictly more powerful superset of futures, because they permit any number of values and have more flexible operators.

-^ Still, I agree: if _all you want_ is a futures library for network requests (or whatever), RAC probably does too much for you.
+^ Still, I agree: if _all you want_ is a futures library for, e.g., network requests, RAC probably does too much for you.

 ---